 Lives, long shut by fear or sadness,

-There!
+there!
 God’s gift will still impart

 Promise of a life abundant,